Zimmer's conjecture for actions of $\mathrm{SL}(m,\mathbb{Z})$: Proof of Theorem

 \subsubsection{Heuristics of the proof}

 The heuristic of the proof is the following.
 Observe that for a fixed choice of $t$ and $s_i$ as given by the choice of \Folner set $F_n$, the point lies at sub-linear distance to the thick part of $G/\Gamma$ with respect to $t_n$.
-Observe that the $N'$ orbit of such point is an embedded $(m-1)$-dimensional torus in $G/\Gamma$.
-As the range of $N'$ in the \Folner set $F_n$ is quite large averaging by $N'$ the Dirac measure of the point $a^t\prod_{i=1}^{m-3}{c_i}^{s_i}(x_n)$ will be a measure close to Haar measure on such torus.
+Observe that the $N'$-orbit of such point is an embedded $(m-1)$-dimensional torus in $G/\Gamma$.
+As the range of points in $N'$ in the \Folner set $F_n$ is quite large, averaging a Dirac measure of the point $a^t\prod_{i=1}^{m-3}{c_i}^{s_i}(x_n)$ in the $N'$-direction in $F_n$ yields a measure quite close to Haar measure on the $N'$-orbit.

 Observe that $N'$-orbits correspond to unstable manifolds for the action of the flow $b^s$ on $\Sl(m,\R)/\Sl(m,\Z)$.
 As the action of $b_s$ is known to be mixing, we expect that if $s$ is sufficiently large, flowing by $b_s$ the $N'$-orbit of $a^t\prod_{i=1}^{m-3}{c_i}^{s_i}(x_n)$ will become equidistributed and in particular it will intersect non-trivially the thick part of $G/\Gamma$.
 This is the reason why the condition $s > \delta/2 t_n$ is assumed.